Knivlac/OSP-OnlineWeb/doc/project_description.md

 - Registration: Users will have the option to register on the website by providing necessary details.
 This information will be stored securely in the database.
 - Login: Registered users can log in to the website using their login info.
 This will grant them access to additional features such as adding items to the cart and viewing purchase history.
 - Product Browsing: Users will be able to browse through the catalogue of products available on the website.
 The products will be displayed with relevant information such as name, type, and price.
-- Cart Function: Users will have the ability to add products to their cart for purchase.
+- Cart Function (Optional): Users will have the ability to add products to their cart for purchase.
 They can add multiple items and manage the quantities before proceeding to the checkout process.
-- Purchase History: Users will have access to their purchase history, which will display details of previous orders and transactions.
+- Purchase History (Optional): Users will have access to their purchase history, which will display details of previous orders and transactions.

 2.2 Administrator Functions 🖥️:
 - Login: Administrators will have a separate login interface to access the admin panel.
 This login functionality will provide additional security for administrative actions.
 - Website Management: Administrators will have the authority to manage various aspects of the website, including the ability to add, update, or remove products from the catalogue and other actions.
 - User Management: Administrators will be responsible for managing user accounts, including the ability to view user information and perform necessary actions such as resetting passwords or deactivating accounts.
-- Order Management: Administrators will have access to order information, allowing them to track and manage user purchases.
+- Order Management (Optional): Administrators will have access to order information, allowing them to track and manage user purchases.

 3. Software Architecture 🏛️: